smarter-sh/smarter/docs/source/smarter-framework/drf/smarter-token-authentication.rst

 The principal enhancements include:

 - an ability to enable/disable token authentication via the Django admin console.
-- an last-used timestamp on tokens to track their usage.
+- a last-used timestamp on tokens to track their usage.

 .. toctree::
     :maxdepth: 1